Tea slimming? Can I mix herbs? Understand role in weight loss and risks to the body | Health

 Yes.
 Drinking tea is always safer.

-“In a general way, capsules are always less safe ways to consume these productsbecause you don’t know how much [do produto] there, how this extract was produced”, explains pharmacist Laura Marise.
+“In general, capsules are always less safe ways to consume these products, because you don’t know how much [do produto] there, how this extract was produced”, explains pharmacist Laura Marise.

 “Unless they are herbal medicines, with a package insert, with a clinical study, they are always less safe to consume”, he adds.

-The case of green tea – which was among the herbs ingested by the nurse who died – is a good example, says hepatologist Raymundo Paraná, a professor at the Federal University of Bahia (UFBA) and a member of the Brazilian Society of Hepatology.
+The case of green tea – which was among the herbs ingested by the nurse who died – is a good example, says Raymundo Paraná, from UFBA.

 “The toxic active ingredient [do chá verde] it’s catechin.
 If it is taken as tea, it does not cause anything.
-The amount of catechin is negligible, unless you take a bucket”, says Raymundo.
+The amount of catechin is negligible, unless you take a bucket”, says the hepatologist.

-“[Mas] [a catequina] it cannot be concentrated in the liver, because it generates a series of aggressions.
+“[Mas a catequina] it cannot be concentrated in the liver, because it generates a series of aggressions.
 When you make a capsule, which is what happens in these thermogenics – which are not thermogenics at all, they are a ticking time bomb – you have concentration [elevada] to 500 thousand times.
-This becomes toxic”, explains Paraná.
+It becomes toxic,” explains the hepatologist.

 4) What is the relationship between tea capsules and liver damage?